Nara Prefecture

 Yamanobe no Michi (North): Walking Nara’s Ancient Trail

 The Yamanobe no Michi is Japan’s oldest road in Japan.
-Throughout history, people from all walks of life used this road; emperors, samurai, merchants, and monks alike all traveled this road.
 Today, the Yamanobe no Michi is a popular hiking trail, particularly the southern part that spans from Tenri to Sakurai.
 Of course, there is also a northern half that starts in Nara City and ends in Tenri.
 The northern part of the trail does not have as many historic spots as the southern part, but what it does have is a fantastic trek through Nara’s natural beauty.

 The Yamanobe no Michi Trail (North)